stan-dev/design-docs/designs/0032-stan-output-formats.md

 Not recorded explicitly are the chain and iteration information, when running multiple chains, or timestamp information for processing events.

-The structure of this information can be categorized as either tabular data or extra-tabular structured data.
+The structure of this information can be categorized in two ways: one-time vs streaming and tabular data or extra-tabular structured data, yielding the following:

+- algorithm config: one-time, hierarchical
+- initialization: one-time, tabular
+- sample & algorithm diagnostics: streaming, tabular
+- metric & step size: one-time, tabular
+- timing information: one-time, hierarchical

+These distinctions are not well supported at either the stan services layer because the output streams are overloaded and have no hierarchical structure, and they're not well supported at the cmdstan layer because everything gets packed into one CSV file with non-standard encodings through comments.
-The header and data rows of the Stan CSV output and diagnostic files can be broken down into several different tables.
+To address this, the Stan CSV output and diganostic files will be refactored into a series of tables.
 For the sake of example we propose the following names:

   + `sample` - the model estimates on the constrained scale; 1 column per variable (element), one row per iteration.